Multiple Roles and Membership in Organizations

 By default, the permission to view all services in your organization is only enabled for a Manager Service Portal role.

-An organization that's listed with "All Organization" below it indicates that the user will see all services that are assigned to that organization.
+An organization that is listed with "All Organization" below it indicates that the user will see all services that are assigned to that organization.
 If the user chooses the organization without "All Organization" below it, their view would be limited to only the services that they own and that are visible to that organization.

 Parent organizations